Genre: Gothic/Doom/Death metal

 The only bad thing someone could find in this album is the production but… Hell no!
 This is raw doomdeath metal.
 Not only that, but Gothic is the foetus of Gothic Metal as Paradise Lost delivered it in the next albums!
 In a few words, this album is a great contribution to Metal history.
 This is an album that every metalhead must listen to, needless to say every Paradise Lost fan.
-Let’s hope that they get to tour the entire Gothic album all around Europe and not just Roadburn Festival.
+Let’s hope that they get to tour the entire Gothic album all around Europe.

 2. Dead Emotion

 6. Falling Forever

 The Raptured Symphony Orchestra – orchestral sections